How Do You Trademark a Name: Everything You Need to Know

 It’s imperative that the applicant respond to the Office Actions by the posted deadline.
 Otherwise, the application can be denied, and the applicant will have to start from scratch.
 Once the applicant has responded to the letter, the application will be posted in the Official Gazette, an online publication that lists pending trademark cases.
 This gives others in the industry a chance to dispute the trademark.

 If another company or individual opposes the applicant’s trademark, the applicant can try to resolve the matter themselves by reaching out to the opposing party or by hiring a trademark attorney.
 Any opposition to the trademark needs to be resolved before the USPTO can proceed with the application.
 The application will then get approved if the applicant filed with the intent to use the trademark in commerce.
 If the applicant filed with the intent to use the trademark at a later date, they will receive a Notice of Allowance.
 This means that the trademark will be fully registered once the applicant begins conducting business using the trademark.

 It's the applicant’s responsibility to keep an eye out for trademark infringement.
 If the person notices another company with a similar trademark, they can send a cease and desist letter informing them that the trademark is already in use and has been registered with the USPTO.
 The other company can either stop using the trademark or resolve the matter in court.

 If you have questions about how to trademark a name, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel average 14 years of legal experience, including work with or on behalf of companies like Stripe and Twilio.
+Lawyers on UpCounsel average 14 years of legal experience, including work with or on behalf of companies like Menlo Ventures and Airbnb.